Main–Weser Railway: Quadruplication between Frankfurt and Friedberg

 Between Frankfurt West and Friedberg, S-Bahn, Regional, and long-distance services and freight traffic share the two tracks of the Main–Weser railway.
 To separate operations, the track in this area are to be rebuilt as four tracks during the next few years in two stages, after which two separate tracks will be available for the S-Bahn.
 The line speed will be raised to 140 km/h on both the S-Bahn and the long-distance tracks.

 The two tracks for the S-Bahn are arranged east or south of the tracks of route 3900 and will be given the new route number of 3684.
 While the chainage (kilometre markings) on route 3900 (Main-Weser-Bahn) is measured from Kassel in the north–south direction, the chainage on the new line for the S-Bahn will be measured from Frankfurt Hauptbahnhof in the south–north direction.

 The planning approval process for the development of the first section from Frankfurt West to Bad Vilbel (with a planned construction period of four years) was completed on 13 May 2004, but not implemented.
 It was later amended by a planning change under section 76 subsection 1 of the Administrative Procedure Act (Verwaltungsverfahrensgesetz).
 This was publicly announced in July 2009.
 As a result, the track would be largely equipped with two to six metre-high noise barriers, as a compensatory measure, and an old arm of the Nidda would be restored to a more natural condition.

 The citizens' initiative 2statt4 was formed by some residents of Eschersheim and Ginnheim to oppose the whole upgrade through the courts.
 However, the approval of the work was already in effect in the Bad Vilbel area, so that the municipality of Bad Vilbel was able to proceed with a planned new underpass under the platforms.

 In November 2011, the Hessian Administrative Court (Hessische Verwaltungsgerichtshof, VGH) dismissed complaints from residents and the citizens' initiative 2statt4 against the planning approval decision and an appeal was not permitted.
 Previously, Deutsche Bahn had promised improvements.

 The citizens' initiative Bahnane and a private claimant subsequently appealed against the VGH judgment.
 In various judgments, the Federal Administrative Court dismissed the appeals at the end of January 2013, with the final construction rights now being granted for the first phase of construction.
 The citizens' initiatives 2statt4 and Bahnane keep trying to prevent the construction of the second stage between Bad Vilbel and Friedberg and to have funding withdrawn for the first stage of construction.

 In May 2015, Deutsche Bahn announced that construction would start in the second half of 2017.
 In addition to the construction of 12.6 kilometres of new tracks, 5 stations would be rebuilt and a station would be built.
 The cost of the project was stated to be €323 million.
-The development is scheduled to be completed in December 2022.
+The upgrade was originally planned to be completed in December 2022, but it was opened more than a year later in February 2024.